 I know.
-For weeks, I tried to convince him of the irrationality of a shark coming through the shower head.
-Not only would a shark have to somehow get into our water catchment area, it would have to survive going through the water treatment process.
+For weeks, I tried to convince him of the irrationality of a shark coming through the showerhead.
+Not only would a shark have to somehow get into our water catchment area, but it would also have to survive the water treatment process.
 It would have to fit into the tiny pipes (at least compared to a shark) and come into our house.

 Then, I tried to convince him, even if the shark did manage to survive all that, what are the odds that of all the pipes in Jamaica he would come through ours?
 And how would he fit through the tiny holes just big enough for a drop of water?